 What is Allergic Rhinitis?

-Allergic rhinitis, also known as allergies or hay fever, is a common occurrence in many patients.
+Allergic rhinitis, also known as seasonal allergic rhinitis, allergies, or hay fever, is common in many patients.
 Allergies occur when your body’s immune system attacks the particles in the air that you breathe in.
-In turn, this causes common allergy symptoms to occur, including a runny nose and sneezing.
+Common agitators include pet dander, pollen, dust mites, and mold.
+In turn, this causes common allergy symptoms to occur, including nasal symptoms such as a runny nose and sneezing.

 Symptoms of Allergic Rhinitis